-The tubing does not stay straight and prefers to curl.
-In turn, I recommend to use something rigid to keep it straight.
+Keep in mind, the tubing does not stay straight and prefers to curl.

-I happen to have an old plastic wire fish rod which fit perfectly..
+In this project, I used an old plastic wire fish rod which fit perfectly.

-Next, place the tube in the middle of the wall art.
+Next, place the tube in the space to test fit.

-Keep in mind, you will need to trim each end if you install the tube and rod as mentioned above.
+Keep in mind, you will need to trim each end of the rod after the resin pour.